Young, happy man uses a calculator as he sits at a desk

 Student Credit Cards

-If you’re in college, a student credit card could be the right credit card to build credit history since it’s designed for students looking to build a credit history.
+If you’re in college, a student credit card could be the right credit card to begin building credit history since it's designed for students looking to build a credit history.

 Secured Credit Cards